Patternhouse

 We showcase the skills and talents of people living with mental health issues.

-Designed specifically for a psychiatric rehabilitation center, our innovative program seamlessly blends design, play, and embroidery to support cognitive skill training and recovery.
-The process involves creating and embroidering patterns while fostering social interaction within a supportive community.
+Designed specifically for a psychiatric rehabilitation center, our creative method seamlessly integrates design, play, and handicraft to support cognitive skill training and recovery.
+The process involves designing and embroidering patterns while fostering social interaction within a supportive community.
 We focus on training dialogue, reflection, concentration, decision-making, and resilience.

 One of the most important features of the patternhouse workflow is the guarantee of success.